 PS: Political Science & Politics.
 2020, 53 (3).

-(with Brandon Rottinghaus and Justin S. Vaughn)
+(with Brandon Rottinghaus & Justin S. Vaughn)

 How Many People Live in Political Bubbles on Social Media?
 Evidence from Linked Survey and Twitter Data.